footios/router-hash-search/README.md

 console.log("mySearches: ", mySearches); // logs utility methods
 ```
-Anyway, one of its methods is also the forEach, which you use to get the key/value pair each time a link is clicked.
+Anyway, one of its methods is also the ```forEach```, which you use to get the key/value pair each time a link is clicked.
 ```js
 mySearches.forEach(currentParam => {
 mySearchValueArray.push(currentParam);